Immigration Practice Field Placement and Seminar

 The Immigration Practice Field Placement and Seminar are two courses that are often taken together in the same semester, though not co-requisite courses.
 The seminar course is offered as a stand alone doctrinal course providing substantive instruction on business visa practice; immigration related employment discrimination; acquired, derivative, and dual citizenship; deportation and exclusion grounds and relief; political asylum and INS enforcement techniques.
 The Field Placement is a supervised placement exploring advanced issues in immigration and nationality law with one of the following: government agencies, private law firms, in-house corporate legal departments, public interest agencies, and clinics.

-Approved for the Experiential Learning Requirement (where both courses are completed simultaneously).
+Approved for the Experiential Learning Requirement.
+Enrollment is limited.
 Registration is binding.
-Application is required, and can be found on the Academics section of the NYLS Portal under Office of Clinical and Experiential Learning.
+Application is required, and can be found on the Office of Clinical and Experiential Learning section of the NYLS Portal.

 Recommended for the Following Professional Pathways: Civil Rights/Civil Liberties; Family Law; Government/Public Sector; Immigration; International Law/Human Rights; Labor and Employment; General Practice – Litigation/Dispute Resolution

 Prerequisite or Co-requisite: Immigration Law (GOV160) or with permission of the instructor

 4 Credits: 2 credits for the graded seminar and 2 credits for the (pass/fail) field placement